Microsoft-Web/WebCampTrainingKit/HOL/IntroToASPNETCore/README.md

 	1. **global.json:** This file is used to configure the solution as a whole.
 It includes just two sections, projects and sdk by default.
 	1. **References**: This folder details the server-side references for the project which might be assemblies, NuGet packages, or projects.
 	1. **wwwroot:** This special folder represents the actual root of the web app when running on a web server.
 Resources like images, script files and stylesheets are located inside this folder.
 	1. **Dependencies:** This section contains two subfolders: **Bower** and **NPM**.
-These folders correspond to two package managers by the same names, and theyâ€™re used to pull in client-side dependencies and tool.
+These folders correspond to two package managers by the same names, and they’re used to pull in client-side dependencies and tool.
 	1. **Migrations:** This folder contains the Entity Frameworks migrations.
 This folder is added when the **Individual User Accounts** authentication option is selected during the configuration of the project template.
 	1. **Models:** This folder will contain the classes that represent your application data.
 	1. **Controllers**, **ViewModels**, **Views** and **Services**: These folders are related with **ASP.NET MVC** components.
 Except for the Controllers folder, these folders are added when the **Individual User Accounts** authentication option is selected during the configuration of the project template.
 You will explore the MVC and Web API technologies in the next exercises.
 	1. **appsettings.json:** This file contains the configurations like connection strings and logging levels.
 	1. **gulpfile.js:** This file contains the Gulp tasks for the project.
-	1. **project.json:** This file is used to define the projectâ€™s server side dependencies, as well as other project-specific information.
+	1. **project.json:** This file is used to define the project’s server side dependencies, as well as other project-specific information.
 	1. **Startup.cs:** class file wires up configuration, MVC, EF, Identity services, logging, routes, and more.
 It provides a good example for how to configure the services used by your ASP.NET app.

 1. Double-click the **Index.cshtml** file located inside the _Views/Home_ folder, to explore the content of the page.